wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari & Doyle          Expires November 21, 2020              [Page 15]
+Kumari & Doyle          Expires December 10, 2020              [Page 16]

-Internet-Draft            Secure Device Install                 May 2020
+Internet-Draft            Secure Device Install                June 2020

    o  Make it clear it should first try use the config, and if it